 Taynuilt is also home to a locally managed, well maintained and well supported 9 hole golf course which is a short walk from the Inn.

 The picturesque town of Oban is just 12 miles from The Taynuilt.
 Known as "The gateway to the Isles" its ferry terminal connects Oban to the Isle of Mull, South Uist, Islay, Colonsay, Coll, Tiree, Lismore and the nearby Kerrera.
 Other notable places to visit in Oban include McCaig's Tower resembling the Colosseum in Rome, Oban Whisky Distillery, the ruins of Dunollie Castle with it's museum, gardens and woodland walks.
 There is also an array of operators who offer wildlife boat trips in the Sound of Mull and Firth and Lorne special area of conservation.

 The family run Inn has 10 modern en-suite rooms in total, all named after Scottish Lochs.
 Which one could you stay in: Loch Etive, Loch Creran, Loch Awe, or maybe Loch Fyne?
 The rooms feature a flat screen TV, comfortable beds and tea/coffee making facilities along with a nice added extra of free luxury toiletries for each guest.

-The Taynuilt hosts 2 restaurants.
-The lounge bar specialises in home cooked local produce with big flavours whilst Etive our Signature restaurant holding 2 AA Rosettes for culinary excellence offers a variety of dishes to compliment all tastes.
-Our Chef Patron John takes pride in using the freshest produce from the West Coast and across Scotland and the UK.
+The Taynuilt hosts Etive, Chef Patron John McNulty's signature restaurant where his menus are his adaptations of Classics, seasons and produce.
+Holding 2 AA Rosettes for culinary excellence, John takes pride in using the freshest produce from the West Coast and across Scotland and the UK.
 Using simple ingredients to ensure every dish is focused on flavour.
 The Inn is open to residents and non-residents alike and we also allow well behaved dogs in one section of our Lounge Bar Restaurant.